srschrock/embroidered_resistor_generation/README.md

-# EMBROIDERED ELECTRONIC RESISTOR GENERATION
+# EMBROIDERED ELECTRONIC RESISTOR GENERATION (v3.0)

 ## Background / info
 This is part of a research project to develop flexible wearable electronics.

 This python tool generates .exp files which are used by Melco, Bravo, and Bernina machines.

+The embroidery package pyembroidery is used to convert to the file type of your choice (dst,pec,pes,exp,vp3,jef,u01,svg,csv,xxx,png,txt,gcode)

 Give the program input parameters such as target resistance and unit resistance of the conductive thread.
-The program will create a resistor to your specifications, save the .exp file, and show the generated resistor in a plot.

 All parameters are adjustable, such as gap length between lines, stitch length, terminal pad length, etc.

+The program will create a resistor to your specifications, save the .exp file, convert the file to your specified file type, and show the generated resistor in a plot.

 ## Links:
-View this site for a instructions on package use: https://www.appropedia.org/w/index.php?title=Embroidered_Electrical_Resistor_Generation
+Instructions on package use:
+https://www.appropedia.org/w/index.php?title=Embroidered_Electrical_Resistor_Generation

 Cloud manufacturing page for embroidered electronics: